pyedifice/pyedifice/docs/basic_components.md

 or drawing an empty rectangle.

 Content components display some information or control on the window.
-The basic component for displaying text is Label, which simply displays the given text (or any Python object).
+The basic component for displaying text is **Label**, which simply displays the given text (or any Python object).
 The font can be controlled using the style prop.
-The Icon component is another handy component, displaying an icon from the Font Awesome icon set.
+The **Icon** component is another handy component, displaying an icon from the Font Awesome icon set.
-Finally, the Button and TextInput components allow you to collect input from the user.
+Finally, the **Button** and **TextInput** components allow you to collect input from the user.

+Current components:
+- View: a flexible container
+- ScrollView: a container that renders a scroll bar if the contents do not fit in the view
+- Label: text label
+- Icon: display an icon
+- IconButton: a button labeled using an icon
+- Button: a generic button with text
+- TextInput: a one line text input
+- WindowManager: a top level component that displays its children as windows

 ### class edifice.base_components.QtWidgetComponent(style=None, on_click=None)